Mafumafu: Music career

 On 16 February 2020, Mafumafu was found unconscious in his living room by staff visiting his home.
 He was transported to a medical institution, where he was diagnosed with cardiogenic syncope.

-Mafumafu was scheduled to hold a solo show at the Tokyo Dome on 25 March 2020 as well as his Hikikomori-tachi demo Fest ga shitai! (ひきこもりたちでもフェスがしたい！) in the Tokyo Dome on 26 March.
+Mafumafu was scheduled to hold a solo show at the Tokyo Dome on 25 March 2020 as well as his hepburn (ひきこもりたちでもフェスがしたい！) in the Tokyo Dome on 26 March.
 However, he announced on 12 March that he would hold off on the performances due to the impacts of COVID-19.
 While he did consider postponing the events to a later date, it was officially announced on 31 March that they were canceled.

 Sales of Mafumafu's first video release was scheduled to go on sale on 14 October 2020, consisting of video shot during his 2019 performance at the MetLife Dome.

 Mafumafu continues to be active on both YouTube and Niconico.
 He has participated in live shows and summer comic market events.
-He is currently posting videos with fellow utaite singers and friends Soraru, Amatsuki, Uratanuki, Ahono sakata, luz, as well as game commentator Kiyo.
+He is currently posting videos with fellow utaite singers and friends Soraru, Amatsuki, Uratanuki, Aho no sakata, as well as game commentator Kiyo.

 Mafumafu has a Teru teru bōzu character called (まふてる, Mafuteru) which acts as his guardian.
 Mafuteru is sometimes said to help Mafumafu with the illustrations and editing for his music videos.

 The internet series (ひきこもりでも○○がしたい!, Hikikomori demo maru maru ga shitai!), also known as (ひきまる, Hikimaru), started on 19 December 2018, with appearances by Mafumafu.
 The second season, Hikimaru 2nd, started on 26 September 2019, with a line up of eight people consisting of Mafumafu, Soraru, Amatsuki, luz, Uratanuki, Shima, Tonari no sakata, and Senra.

 Mafumafu appeared in the 72nd NHK Kōhaku Uta Gassen on 31 December 2021, the first utaite to do so.

 On 5 June 2022, Mafumafu announced on Twitter that after his following live performances on 11 and 12 June, he would go on an indefinite hiatus from all personal musical activities as Mafumafu for the first time in 11 years, citing his medical condition.
 He still plans to be active as a songwriter for other artists, as well as continue to participate in group collaborations.